Gifted and Growing

-Who I am and what to expect.
+Who I am and what to expect

 If you’ve navigated to this page, then you identify with what you’re seeing.
 If you’re seeking counseling, coaching, or improv, let’s schedule a free, 20 minute Zoom consultation to discern together whether I can be a good fit for your needs.

-Who works with me?
 People who want to:

 The rejections began early for many of you.
 The quizzical looks, others’ confusion at seeing your uniqueness in the world.
 Tsking.
 Eyes cutting and rolling.
 The laughing when you expressed your interests with your vocabularies, emotions, and imaginations to people who found it all so strange.